 The Department of Neurology offers a one-year Vascular Neurology Fellowship approved by the Accreditation Council for Graduate Medical Education (ACGME).
-This comprehensive program provides training in the inpatient and outpatient management of cerebrovascular disorders under the supervision of internationally renowned faculty.
+This comprehensive program provides training in the inpatient and outpatient management of cerebrovascular disorders under the supervision of internationally renowned faculty with a variety of expertise.

-Strengths of the program include extensive training in stroke neuroimaging, neurocritical care, acute stroke evaluation, assessment for stroke intervention and outpatient stroke prevention.
-Fellows also have the opportunity to participate in clinical research and ongoing clinical trials.
+Strengths of the program include extensive training in stroke neuroimaging, neurocritical care, acute stroke evaluation, assessment for stroke intervention and outpatient stroke prevention, and the recent addition of transcranial doppler training on site.
+Fellows also have the opportunity to serve as investigators in ongoing clinical research trials, both NIH and industry-sponsored.
+Fellows also participate in the care of pediatric stroke patients through the Children’s Hospital of Richmond at VCU.

 Completion of the Vascular Neurology Fellowship prepares the candidate for an academic career, and courses in research methodology can be incorporated into the curriculum for those interested.